ShadiestGoat/shadyBot/README.md

 2. Download & Compile this code with `go build` (don't worry - build go apps is really fast & easy, this should take you less than a minute!)
 3. Run the binary output
 4. Profit

+## Roadmap/What is left

+- [ ] A config option to disable modules
+  - [ ] Refactor the way module choose to load/not to load
+- [ ] Refactor the way twitch is set up - there are 2 'modules' one pre-http and 1 post, and that should not be